 The date of the second stage varies by study option; the time and place will be specified in the invitation to the second stage.

-Appealing against the admission decision
+Requesting rectification to the admission decision

 The ‘one student place per term in higher education’ policy

 If you apply in several admissions and are offered admission to more than one degree programme beginning in the same term, you may only accept one offer of admission at a university or university of applied sciences in Finland.
 The ‘one student place per term in higher education’ policy applies to all degree-granting higher education programmes, whether applying through: joint application procedures, separate admissions procedures, or applying to doctoral education (to earn a licentiate or doctoral degree).